samueljamesbader/PyNitride/docs/_static/mesh.rst

 Meshing Scheme
 =====================================
-This page describes broadly the mathematical properties of the mesh scheme implemented in :py:mod:`~pynitride.poissolve.mesh`.
+This page describes the mathematical properties of the mesh scheme implemented in :py:mod:`~pynitride.poissolve.mesh`.

 Dual mesh
 -------------------